Egyptian constitutional review committee of 2011

-A committee formed in February 2011 by the Egyptian military following suspension of the constitution during the 2011 Egyptian revolution.
+A committee was formed in February 2011 by the Egyptian military following the suspension of the constitution during the 2011 Egyptian revolution.
 The committee's purpose is to review the constitution of Egypt, to be ratified by a referendum.

 Aims and composition

-The eight-member committee tasked with amending the constitution is composed of legal experts of various ideologies, including secular liberal scholars, three judges from the current Supreme Constitutional Court, and a Christian.
+The eight-member committee tasked with amending the constitution was composed of legal experts of various ideologies, including secular liberal scholars, three serving judges of the Supreme Constitutional Court, and a Christian.